Gran Turismo 7 is Why We Can’t Have Nice Things

 Reports of the East’s death are greatly exaggerated

 Joseph Goebbels said that if you tell a lie often enough, it becomes the truth.
 I don’t say this to make some comparison to the Nazis, but because it often occurs outside the realm of propaganda.
 There are times when bad reporting and a lack of research can cause a false belief to become a truism in the eyes of society.
 As a general example, I am reminded of the various reports on the epidemic of sexual “rainbow parties” among teenagers, which were based on a handful of incidents which in no way suggested that such an event is a common occurrence anywhere.
-Sometimes this happens due to someone wanting to push an agenda, and other times it may simply be the result of people believing something that they want to be true. → Article Kombat
+Sometimes this happens due to someone wanting to push an agenda, and other times it may simply be the result of people believing something that they want to be true. → You reading at me?

 How The West Went Wrong